-For the second year in a row, Misipeka guided a Bulldog to a Western Athletic Conference Championship in the outdoor shot put.
+In 2011 & 2012 Misipeka guided a Bulldog to a Western Athletic Conference Championship in the outdoor shot put.
 Sophomore Meagan McKee won the shot put in 2012 after J'Quyra Mocur-Blue owned the title in the previous season.
 McKee had a breakout year under Misipeka as she set the second-best shot put distance in Fresno State history with a 16.18-meter throw; 22cm shy of the Olympic Provisional "B" Qualifying mark.

 Misipeka's throwing team garnered the highest number of throwers representing the WAC at the NCAA Regional Championships in 2012 with four qualifiers.
 Moncur-Blue (60.21m) and McKee (58.54m) both set personal records in the hammer throw at the regional but came up short in making the national finals.

 In 2011, Moncur-Blue won the WAC title in the shot put and qualified for the NCAA Regional.
 At the Regional Moncur-Blue exceled at the hammer throw and qualified for NCAA Championships in Des Moines, Iowa, the second consecutive year a Bulldog qualified the national finals.

 During the indoor season, the Bulldogs had two throwers earn WAC indoor titles.
 Meagan McKee won the 2011 weight throw title and Rosario Sanchez earned the shot put title as the Bulldogs finished the meet in sixth place.

 In her second season, Misipeka once again led a strong throwing group, led by Rosario Sanchez, who finished 13th at the NCAA National Championships in the shot put.